 Irish Reits would benefit from property funds overhaul, Davy says

-Move could restrict non-listed property funds from offering investors access to their money on demand
+Move could restrict non-listed property funds offering investors access to cash on demand

 The Central Bank review of property funds is at an early stage and forms an initial stage of governor Gabriel Makhlof’s planned examination of the wider non-bank – or shadow banking – financial sector.

-Irish real-estate investment trusts stand to benefit from any move by the Central Bank to restrict non-listed property funds from offering investors access to their money on demand, according to Davy.
+Irish real-estate investment trusts stand to benefit from any move by the Central Bank of Ireland to restrict non-listed property funds from offering investors access to their money on demand, according to stockbroker Davy.

 British regulators proposed in December that so-called open-ended property funds, which allow for new contributions and withdrawals from investors on a continual basis, would not be able to offer investors daily redemptions without a financial penalty.

-The Sunday Times has speculated that the Central Bank of Ireland may follow suit, as it continues a “deep dive” examination of property funds, which was announced by governor Gabriel Makhlouf in December.
+The Sunday Times has speculated that the Central Bank may follow suit, as it continues a “deep dive” examination of property funds, which was announced by governor Gabriel Makhlouf in December.

 A spike in investors in open-ended commercial property funds managed by Aviva, Irish Life and Zurich prompted all three to reduce what investors could get by taking their money out – as the life insurance and pension companies repriced key funds from an acquisition to a disposal basis.
 Aviva went on to stop investors in its Aviva Irish Property Fund and Friends First Irish Commercial Property Fund from withdrawing their money for up to six months.